arewadataScience/ArewaDS-Machine-Learning/README.md

 **Duration: 6 weeks**

 - The second part of the fellowship is all about Data Science.
+Y

-You'll learn to clean, visualize, and analyze data, which are key steps in any data science project.
+- You'll learn to clean, visualize, and analyze data, which are key steps in any data science project.

 - Recommended Reading: [Python for Data Analysis](https://wesmckinney.com/book/) and [Python Data Science](https://jakevdp.github.io/PythonDataScienceHandbook/).
 <!--